-Staff and students work successfully to live up to the standards as outlined in our school Code of Conduct and summarized in the acronym T.R.U.E. - Trust, Respect, Understanding, Empathy.
+Staff and students work successfully to live up to the standards outlined in our school Code of Conduct and summarized in the acronym T.R.U.E. - Trust, Respect, Understanding, Empathy.
 At Pierre Elliott Trudeau School, our goal is to create a safe environment that promotes positive academic, social, and emotional development.
 It is each student's responsibility to follow the Code of Conduct and school rules at school, while going to and from school, and while attending school curricular and extracurricular activities at any location.
 We want students to learn to take responsibility for their behaviour.
-Our school promotes the values expressed in the BC Human Rights Code, respecting the rights of all individuals in accordance with the law- prohibiting discrimination based on race, colour, ancestry, place of origin, religion, marital status, family status, physical or mental disability, sex or sexual orientation-in respect of discriminatory publication and discrimination in accommodation, service and facility in the school environment.
 Racism will not be tolerated at Trudeau.

 Environmental awareness experiences include regular school clean-up and neighbourhood walks.
 Gardening projects by several divisions will continue in the future giving students the opportunity to put into practice the notion of 'Taking Care of This Place."
 The outdoor classroom is unique and provides teachers and students with an opportunity to learn in a natural setting.
-We participate in the B.C.
-Fruits and Vegetable Snack Program, which is well received by the students.

 We are proud of the multi-sensory room that helps students become ready and prepared to work on their individual education goals.
+The staff is in the process of creating a calming, quiet place for students to visit when needed.
 We value our school as a safe, caring, and engaging learning place for all students and families.
 We feel fortunate to have our Artist in Residence Studio (AIRS) Program that provides all students with socially relevant, equitable, high quality and consistent access to visual arts education.
 Each year, at the end of the residency, we celebrate our successes by highlighting the work done throughout the year.
 By bringing outside performers into the school, we provide students with opportunities to engage and even participate in musical, dramatical, and cultural experiences.
 Along with a variety of performances, we try to focus on Indigenous themes.
-This year students will be participating in a gymnastics program through an outside provider and sponsored by our PAC.

-There is an involved, dedicated Parent Advisory Council (PAC) executive who works toward developing an inclusive environment through a variety of PAC sponsored events such as the City of Vancouver School Streets program in May last year.
-Plans are in the works this year for activities such as a Spring Dance and Sports Day involvement.
+There is an involved, dedicated Parent Advisory Council (PAC) executive who works toward developing an inclusive environment through a variety of PAC sponsored events.
+Plans this year included activities such as Spring Dance and Sports Day involvement.
 In December we had a successful Movie Night with over 200 people attending.
-To enhance the connectiveness of parents, Friday morning coffee and tea once a month has been started.
-The hope is to increase its frequency.
+To enhance the connectiveness of parents, we hope to start Friday morning coffee and tea once a month.
+Thanks to PAC fundraising, the school was able to book a weeklong school-wide pickleball program that supported our equity goal of giving students opportunities to participate in new activities.

 Presently, student leadership opportunities have included student-led assemblies and monitoring volunteerism.
-Student voice is considered an essential element in the school.
-A Student Leadership Group has been created this year to further extend leadership opportunities throughout the school and to provide a forum for student voice.
+Student voices are considered an essential element in the school.
+A Student Leadership Group has been created to further extend leadership opportunities throughout the school and to provide a forum for student voice.
 Over thirty enthusiastic students have joined the Group and are sharing ideas and organizing and implementing events at the school spirit days and assemblies.

-The school encourages physical education and healthy living through participation in the Terry Fox Run, gymnastic lessons, and extra-curricular activities such cross-country, basketball, volleyball, and track and field.
+The school encourages physical education and healthy living through participation in the Terry Fox Run, pickleball lessons, and extra-curricular activities such cross-country, basketball, volleyball, badminton, and track and field.
 Open gymnasium times provide extended opportunities for physical fitness thanks to the support and supervision of school staff.